KenKundert/nestedtext/doc/techniques.rst

 The second challenge is error reporting.
 Error reports must point to the file that contains the error.
 This is handled by *find_keymap()*, which searches through keymaps in reverse order looking for the desired key path.
-The *NestedTextDataError*, described above, is used to report the error.
+*NestedTextDataError*, described above, is used to report the error.

 *read_files()* is used to read the files.
 When it reads a file, it first